dgpalmieri/TicTacToe/README.md

-# Tic-Tac-Toe
+# TicTacToe-MCTS
-A python implementation of 5x5 Tic-Tac-Toe, with an AI Opponent that utilizes the Minimax algorithm with Alpha-Beta pruning.
+A python implementation of 5x5 Tic-Tac-Toe, with an AI Opponent that utilizes the Monte-Carlo Tree Search algorithm.

 For UAF CS605 Artificial Intelligence, Spring 2021